Collective-Commit/muhurta/CONTRIBUTING.md

 ## Becoming a Sponsor 💰

-If you find this project useful and would like to contribute financially on an ongoing basis, please consider becoming a sponsor.
+If you find this project useful and would like to contribute financially on an ongoing basis, please consider becoming a [sponsor on Open Collective](https://opencollective.com/collective-commit).
 Sponsors help us cover the costs of hosting, development, and maintenance, and enable us to continue working on the project.

 ## Documentation